The Foundation for a Meaningful Life

 • Show empathy by responding compassionately to others’ struggles

-• Recognize and appreciate that differences such as race, gender, ethnicity, and sexual and gender orientation make a community stronger, not more divisive
+• Recognize and appreciate that differences such as race, gender, ethnicity, and sexual and gender orientation make a community stronger

 • Understand that people have differences of opinions and views on a variety of topics